Introduction to OpenOps

 - Out-of-the-box integrations with major cloud providers, FinOps platforms, task and project managers, and other relevant tools.
 These include:

-- Analysis tools: AWS Compute Optimizer, AWS Trusted Advisor, Azure Advisor, Anadot, Apptio, Cloudhealth
+- Cloud cost and optimization tools: AWS Compute Optimizer, AWS Trusted Advisor, Azure Advisor, Anodot, Apptio, CloudHealth, Ternary.

 - Test runs on every step of workflow editing, workflow version control, and detailed traceability of every workflow run to make sure that your workflow definitions and runs are reliable.